-- Have your customers, and other reps gave you negative feedback on the rep?
+- Have your customers and other reps given you negative feedback on the rep?

 After answering these questions, the decision should be clear.

-At the end of the day deep in your gut, you know what the right decision is for the company, the rep and yourself.
+Deep in your gut, you know the right decision for the company, the rep, and yourself.

 So Why the Angst?

 It could be procrastination, fear, lack of leadership or lack of buy-in from your boss or HR.
-I really don’t care.
-As a STAR sales leader you need to be proactive.
-You need to put on your performance hat and do what you need to do.
+I don’t care.
+As a STAR sales leader, you need to be proactive and put on your performance hat and do what you need to do.

 - The individual will thank you as they were not happy in a job in which they were performing poorly.